zowe/zlux/docs/app-conformance.md

 # Application Conformance Summary

-An Application must meet the following requirements to align with the Zowe Conformance Program.
-Not all sections will apply to every Application.
-For example,
-* Not all Applications will have web content, so **Web** would not apply.
-* Not all applications have user storage, so **Storage** would not apply.

 ## Vision
 We aim to create a virtual desktop where all applications:
 * Are easy to install